redpen-cc/redpen-wordpress-plugin/README.md

 ### Configuring IntelliJ IDEA

-To make development easier, we recommend using the IntelliJ IDEA or PHPStorm, install the following plugins:
+To make development easier, preconfigured IntelliJ IDEA or PHPStorm project files are already in this repository.

+Install the following plugins:

-* PHP
+* PHP (if using IDEA)
 * Karma

-Then in Settings:

-* Configure location of PHP interpreter
-* Set the location of PHPUnit to *node_modules/phpunit.phar*
+Run configurations are also provided for running of unit tests.